yuval-a/deriveODM/readme.md

 It wraps your data classes and objects with [Javascript Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), "tapping-in" to native operations such as creating instances (using the normal `new` operator), and updating property values (using the normal assignment operator `=`), and then handling passing database calls to the database in the background, while leveraging MongoDB's bulk operations capabilities in a smart way, to save unnecessary calls to the db engine, and running bulk operations in fixed (settable) intervals.
 The background engine is mostly handled transparently by a module called `SyncManager`.

-## Other documents
-* For a comparison between Derive and Mongoose, and a "migration guide" for people used to Mongoose and would like to try out Derive, see [this document](https://github.com/yuval-a/derivejs/blob/master/mongoose-derive-migration.md).
-* For a complete reference of all methods, functions and objects included in Derive, see [this document](https://github.com/yuval-a/derivejs/blob/master/reference.md).

 ### The rationale behind DeriveJS, using an analogy
 If you are familiar with a front-end UI framework such as ReactJS, you know that whenever a change is made to the `state` object - React will automatically know to issue a re-render of the component - this is called a "pull" methodology, where as in other similar frameworks, you might need to explicitly call a `render()` method (this is a "push" methodology, in that context).
 In a similar analogy to the way React works - when using Derive - you are **not required** to call an explicit `save()` method to have your data be saved and persisted on a db - it's enough that you make some change to an exisiting data object, or create a new one - and Derive will already know to handle that data's persistence.